melwynt/sunnyside-agency-landing-page/README.md

 Please give this repo a ⭐ if you found it useful!
 Thanks

-## Things I've added get you up and running
+## Things I've added to get you up and running

 In the `index.html` file, I've added the bare minimum.<br>